 Different elements in the periodic table exhibit different chemical and physical characteristics.
 And when they join to form molecules, different elements join with other elements in different proportions.
-Among a large number of variations between elements, the most simple and important parameters are their charge and oxidation number.
-Charge and oxidation number of an element helps to identify, to which group this element belongs in the periodic table.
-Most importantly it helps to describe the element’s ability to form other molecules, coordination compounds and thus helps to identify their empirical formulas.
-Other than these, charge and oxidation number tells us about many properties of the elements.
+Among a large number of variations between elements, the simplest and important parameters are their charge and oxidation number.
+Charge and the oxidation number of an element help to identify, to which group this element belongs in the periodic table.
+Most importantly, it helps to describe the element’s ability to form other molecules and coordination compounds, and thus, helps to identify their empirical formulas.

 Oxidation number is a characteristic of the central atom of a coordination compound.
-Sometimes the charge and the oxidation number are similar, but sometimes it is different.
+It is the charge of the central atom of a coordination compound when all the bonds around this atom are ionic bonds.
+Therefore, sometimes the charge and the oxidation number are similar, but sometimes it is different.
 For instance, the simple s block and p block elements have the same oxidation number as their charge.
 Also, polyatomic ions have the same oxidation number as the charge.
-Same element can have different oxidation numbers, depending on the other atoms it is connected with.
-In a free element, oxidation number is always zero.
-Transition metal ions (d block), elements have different oxidation numbers.
+However, the same chemical element can have different oxidation numbers, depending on the other atoms around it.
+In a free element, the oxidation number is always zero.
+Furthermore, transition metal ions (d block) and elements have different oxidation numbers.

 When considering a coordination compound, the central metal atom should always have empty orbitals to which the ligands donate their lone electron pairs and form ionic bonds.
 Moreover, we can denote the oxidation number of the central metal atom with Roman numbers inside brackets.
 For example, if the oxidation number of metal “M” is 3, then we write it as M(III).

 What is Charge?